 The South Australian Sardine Fishery (Sardine Fishery) is Australia's largest fishery by weight.
-This scope and costing is for the stock assessment and monitoring required to inform the ecologically sustainable management of the Sardine Fishery in the four-year period from 2019/20 to 2022/23.
+This scope and costing is for the stock assessment and monitoring required to inform the ecologically sustainable management of the Sardine Fishery in the one-year period of 2023/24.